A strong network for knowledge exchange.

 Head of Entrepreneurship and Industrial Relations at Tel-Hai College

 Mira Hershkovitz is Director of Entrepreneurship and Industrial Relations at Tel-Hai Academic College.
 As the director of the Entrepreneurship Center, she supports young students and entrepreneurs in the initial development process of enterprises.
 She has established and lead an academic curriculum on entrepreneurship and produced events, conferences and Hackathons in collaboration with industry and various organizations.
 The career development center, which she founded a few years ago provides students with personal presentation tools, tips on integration in the workplace and career development.

-Dr. Vered Holzmann
+Prof. Dr. Vered Holzmann

 Academic College of Tel Aviv-Yaffo

 Senior lecturer at the school of economics & management for project management, communication & leadership and strategy

 Dr Vered Holzmann is a Senior Lecturer at the School of Economics and Management at the Academic College of Tel Aviv Yaffo, where she also serves as Director of Research, Development and Innovation.
 Vered Holzmann holds a PhD from the School of Management at Tel Aviv University.
 Her research topics include project management, strategy, innovation and entrepreneurship, and internationalisation in higher education.
 Her work has been presented at international conferences and published in academic journals including Project Management Journal, International Journal of Project Management, The Learning Organization and European Journal of Education.